-6.0 Other Water Quality Project-Related Monitoring
+7.0 Other Water Quality Project-Related Monitoring

-The Renewal Corporation may conduct additional water quality monitoring in connection with the Proposed Action.
-For informational purposes, this Section 4.0 contains the following list of additional water quality monitoring that may be conducted in Oregon.
+The Renewal Corporation will conduct additional water quality monitoring in connection with the Proposed Action.
+For informational purposes, this Section 7.0 contains the following list of additional water quality monitoring that may be conducted in Oregon.